sroze/messenger-enqueue-transport/README.md

 composer req enqueue/messenger-transport
 ```

-2. Configure the Enqueue bundle as you would normaly do (see the Documentation).
+2. Configure the Enqueue bundle as you would normaly do ([see Enqueue's Bundle documentation](https://github.com/php-enqueue/enqueue-dev/blob/master/docs/bundle/quick_tour.md)).
 If you are using the recipes, you should
    just have to configure the environment variables to configure the `default` Enqueue transport:

 ```bash